The Right Diagnosis Means the World!

 June 12, 2024

 Don is age 86 and lives at Edgewood in Minot.
 Before that, he’d lived independently in Arizona.
-When his health declined, he opted to move closer to his family in North Dakota, where he could have support to maintain his independence.
+When his health declined, he opted to move closer to his family in North Dakota.
+By moving, he could have support to maintain his independence.

 After a series of falls, significant cognitive changes, and a trip to the ER, Don was diagnosed with a concussion and dementia.
 However, his symptoms and their quick onset from October 2023 to April 2024 didn’t feel quite right based on Shannon’s previous experience working with those who have dementia.